10 Ways to Use Soap that You Never Knew About

 Rub some liquid or bar soap onto your nails before working in the dirt.
 This way, you’ll keep your nails clean.

 8. Polishing away grooves and cracks

 If you stop and look, you’ll see cracks and grooves in the walls of your home.

 We usually cover them with special gel or glue, which doesn’t look very good.

 However, to get rid of them more aesthetically, you can use soap.

 Moisten a small bar of soap and use it to polish the edges of the glue or other product you’ve used to cover the grooves.

 It’s important to do this before the product dries, since it’s hard to get good results afterwards.

-9. Softening leather shoes
+9. Softening leather shoes with soap

 While this won’t work on all types of shoes, a little soap may help soften leather shoes that are hard on your feet.